 Is the participant aware of other vessels (e.g. speed)?

-Has the participant free cognitive capacity (e.g. colour)?
+Has the participant free cognitive capacity (e.g. color)?

 Satisfaction ♥The participant should like to use the protocol.
 This is measured by questioning them on the effectiveness of SMCP, observe their usage of the protocol during the experiment and their reaction to vessels using the protocol.
 Questions which will be answered are: